Expulsion vote fuels discord in Amherst; town requests special election

 Preston Bryant, who represented Lynchburg and Madison Heights in Virginia’s House of Delegates District 23 seat from 1996 to 2006, said he spent much time on a House committee that reviewed local governments’ charters.

-“I think it’s a little unusual to have a provision that gives carte blanche permission for a political body to expel a member for no reason whatsoever,” Bryant said in an interview, adding a standard such as malfeasance typically is stated.
+“I think it’s a little unusual to have a provision that gives carte blanche permission for a political body to expel a member for no reason whatsoever,” Bryant said, adding a standard such as malfeasance typically is stated.
 “My personal opinion is that should not be allowed.
 The town should give consideration to changing that.”

 Council can send charter amendment requests to the General Assembly.
 The most recent came in 2018 when the state signed off on a charter change to make council election seats staggered four-year terms rather than two-year terms.
 Wheaton, who received the second-highest vote total last year, joined Councilman Kenneth Watts in receiving enough votes to land four-year terms while three other seats are set to begin a four-year status following the 2020 election.